lunasec-io/lunasec/docs/pages/how-it-works/secure-components.md

 aren't able to decrypt the sensitive data that your site displays.
 The only information that an attacker sees is an opaque LunaSec Token.

-But, while it's painful an attacker, it's easy for you to implement.
+While it's painful an attacker, it's easy for you to implement.
 You just swap out React elements like an `<input>` with the LunaSec equivalent `<SecureInput>`.

 Behind the scenes, those components load cross-origin `iFrames` from a server on a separate domain, typically a subdomain of your website.
 The iFrames communicate
 with your application over a `postmessage` based communication system, implemented behind the scenes.
-They copy and imitate the CSS styling of your page and attempt to mimic other browser behaviors like focus/blur, in addition creating and retrieving Lunasec Tokens.
+They copy and imitate the CSS styling of your page and attempt to mimic other browser behaviors like focus/blur, in addition creating and retrieving LunaSec Tokens.

 ### Adding Secure Elements to your Application